 3. Program Narrative

-The program narrative for an application may not exceed 25 double-Start Printed Page 63265spaced pages on 81/2 by 11 inch paper.
+The program narrative for an application may not exceed 25 double-spaced pages on 81/2 by 11 inch paper.
 Margins must be at least 1 inch, and type size must be at least 12-point and 12 cpi.
 The pages should be numbered.
 This page limit does not include the forms, the abstract, the budget narrative, and any appendices containing resumes and letters of cooperation or endorsement.
 Additional background material should be attached only if it is essential to impart a clear understanding of the proposed project.
 Numerous and lengthy appendices are strongly discouraged.

 The program narrative should address the following topics:

 The applicant should include a clear, concise statement of what the proposed project is intended to accomplish.
 In stating the objectives of the project, applicants should focus on the overall programmatic objective (e.g., to enhance Start Printed Page 57385understanding and skills regarding a specific subject, or to determine how a certain procedure affects the court and litigants) rather than on operational objectives (e.g., provide training for 32 judges and court managers, or review data from 300 cases).

 The applicant should note the Special Interest criteria and category addressed by the proposed project when appropriate (see section III.A.).